jinhuiliang01/creative_coding_blog/posts/homework-6a.md

 ---
 title: Homework 6a
 published_at: 2025-04-10
 snippet: Answer the questions of javascript libiaries.
 Use one of the libraries to demonstrate how to use a signal or envelope to make something change over time.
-And give a brief summary of the texts.
+And give a brief summary of the articles.
 disable_html_sanitization: true
 allow_math: true
 ---